Baozang Temple

 The Baozang Temple (寶藏寺 (宝藏寺, Bǎozàng Sì)) is a Guanyin Temple in Fenyuan Township, Changhua County, Taiwan.

 History

 The temple was originally built in 1672, during the Qing Dynasty rule.
 It was then rebuilt in 1971.
 The temple is designated as a third grade historic building.
 In 1995, public toilet and parking lot was built in front of the temple, enabling more visitors to visit the temple.

 Architecture

 The temple presents refined sculptures and traditional Chinese architecture style.
 The building was built in a tri-hall dual side-wings structure.
 It displays several historic objects and almost 100 statues of gods.

 Transportation

-The temple is accessible by bus from Changhua Station of Taiwan Railways.
+The temple is accessible by bus from Changhua Station of Taiwan Railway.